 - After executing the above commands successfully, reboot your PC and check if it resolves the issue.

-9. Delete the content inside the Software Distribution folder
+9] Delete the Software Distribution folder

 If the above method doesn’t work, try deleting the content inside the Software Distribution folder.
 To do so: